 While Landauer’s dreamed-of resolution of political division into a past and future of communitarian subsistence work and care for each other (zusammenwirtschaften und zusammensorgen) arguably constitutes one pole of socialist antipolitics, the other is best substantiated by the following passage from Marx’s 1857–1858 Grundrisse:

 The absolute working-out of [human] creative potentialities [das absolute Herausarbeiten seiner schöpferischen Anlagen], with no presupposition other than the previous historic development, which makes this totality of development, i.e. the development of all human powers as such the end in itself, not measured on a predetermined yardstick?
 Where he [man] does not reproduce himself in one specificity, but produces his totality?
 Strives not to remain something that he has become, but is in the absolute movement of becoming [in der absoluten Bewegung des Werdens]?
 In bourgeois economics – an in the epoch of production to which it corresponds – this complete working-out of the human content appears as a complete emptying-out [erscheint diese völlige Herausarbeitung des menschlischen Innern als völlige Entleerung], this universal objectification as total alienation [diese universelle Vergegenständlichung als totale Entfremdung], and the tearing-down of all limited, one-sided aims as sacrifice of the human end-in-itself to an entirely external end [die Niederreißung aller bestimmten einseitigen Zwecke als Aufopferung des Selbstzweck unter einen ganz äußeren Zweck].
-This why the childish world of antiquity on one side loftier.
+This why the childish world of antiquity on the one side loftier.
 On the other side, it really is loftier in all matters where closed shapes, forms and given limits are sought for.
 It is satisfaction from a limited standpoint; while the modern give no satisfaction; or, where it appears satisfied with itself, it is vulgar.

 Capitalism is unique in its capacity to mobilize and transform all historical assets and all human dispositions into a totality of economic development.
 Each capitalistic totality relies on the dissymmetry between the objective alienation of all conditions of production and the living labour of the worker.
 As a consequence, capitalism necessarily creates a nostalgia for earlier forms of social and economic organization, if only because of their reassuring limitedness.
 The socialism of Proudhon and Landauer was a nostalgia of this kind for Marx.
 But Marx’s patronizing attitude relies on another antipolitical economic fantasy—the fantasy that the total alienation and objectivation of man in capitalism will dialectically lead the way to a rational and social attainment of this economical totality in scientific socialism, reducing politics to a technology of seizing power (evolution or revolution) and to a scientific administration of population and production.
 In Landauer’s words,

-[t]he capitalist production process … does not lead to socialism by virtue of its own further development and immanent laws; not through the workers’ struggle in their role as producers can it be transformed decisively in favor of labor, only if the workers stop playing their role as capitalist producers.
+[t]he capitalist production process … does not lead to socialism by virtue of its own further development and immanent laws; not through the workers’ struggle in their role as producers can it be transformed decisively in favor of labor, but only if the workers stop playing their role as capitalist producers.

 Marx and Landauer mark the two opposing poles of socialism: the resorption of human alienation into the psychological and natural realm of the family vs. the culmination of capitalist alienation in a progressively emerging socialist order.
 Landauer’s antipolitics and Marx’s strong limitation of politics are two sides of the same coin: the socialist prioritization of economy.